olin-fse/spotify-mainstream/ProjectBlueprint.md

 ### Feature Set:

 ##### MVP:
-- A web application that saves a user’s spotify login and friend information
+- A web application that saves a user’s Spotify login and friend information
 - Spotify authentication through user account
 - Allows the user to select a set of friends
 - Plays random songs from those friends’ playlists